Ocellaris clownfish: Taxonomy

-The species Amphiprion ocellaris belongs to the class Actinopterygii which contains bony Teleost fish and other ray-finned fish.
-A. ocellaris is the most basal species in the genus Amphiprion which is closely related to the genus Premnas.
-The species' most closely related ancestor is Amphiprion percula, the orange clownfish.
-It is thought that A. ocellaris specialized after diverging from the genus Premnas, and scientific evidence confirms that all clownfish belonging to the genus Amphiprion initially could withstand the stings of only one type of anemone; after further speciation the 28 different species of clownfish including A. ocellaris have specialized to be able to resist the poisonous stings of many different anemone species.
+A. ocellaris belongs is a ray-finned bony fish in the family Pomacentridae.
+A. ocellaris is sister to Amphiprion percula, the orange clownfish.
+Evidence indicates that ancestrally, Amphiprion clownfish could withstand the stings of only one type of anemone; after further speciation the 28 different species of clownfish, including A. ocellaris, have specialized to be able to resist the poisonous stings of many different anemone species.

 Description

+A. ocellaris showing dorsal spines, in Timor Leste.
+While the closely related A. percula has 10 (rarely 9) dorsal spines, A. ocellaris has 11 (rarely 10).

 The common clownfish is a small fish which grows up to 11 cm (4.3 inches).
 Its body has a stocky appearance and oval shape.
 It is compressed laterally, with a round profile.
 The coloration of its body is orange to reddish-brown, but it can also be black in some particular areas such as the Northern Territory in Australia.
 It has three vertical white stripes outlined with a fine black line.
 The first passes just behind the eye, the second in the middle of the body widens forward to the head centrally and the third one circles the caudal peduncle.
 All the fins are also outlined with a fine black line.
 A. ocellaris is often confused with Amphiprion percula, which possesses exactly the same colours and patterns at first sight but distinguishes itself by the thickness of the black outlines.
 Additionally, A. ocellaris has a taller dorsal fin, and typically possesses 11 dorsal-fin spines vs. 10 spines in Amphiprion percula.